-1) Develop the case for support: Memory Support teams and allied team members will learn how to identify areas of opportunity, define the need and the benefit, and secure the support of operations, financial, and fund development teams.

-2) How to identify and solicit gifts: The best gifts are achieved when the Memory Support and Fund Development teams work together to raise awareness, present the case for support, and solicit gifts.
+- 1) Develop the case for support: Memory Support teams and allied team members will learn how to identify areas of opportunity, define the need and the benefit, and secure the support of operations, financial, and fund development teams - 2) How to identify and solicit gifts: The best gifts are achieved when the Memory Support and Fund Development teams work together to raise awareness, present the case for support, and solicit gifts.
 Learn how to identify and solicit prospective donors.
-Review examples of how Ingleside celebrated these gifts and shared the impact of charitable giving benefiting memory support.

-3) How to manage your new funds: Learn how to steward the funds that you have raised and put the funds to the most effective use for your organization.
+Review examples of how Ingleside celebrated these gifts and shared the impact of charitable giving benefiting memory support. - 3) How to manage your new funds: Learn how to steward the funds that you have raised and put the funds to the most effective use for your organization.
 Discuss strategies for assuring continued and increased funding for your program.

-C3: Putting the Dementia Discussion on the Dining Table - How simple dining approaches and additions can make all the difference in resident with Alzheimer's wellbeing. | Club Room
+C3: Putting the Dementia Discussion on the Dining Table - Evidence based nutrition and simple dining approaches that make all the difference in residents with Alzheimer's wellbeing | Club Room

-• Kate Munson, MS, RDN,LDN - Corporate Director of Menu Management, Cura Hospitality

-• John John Cramutola, BS, CEC, CDM-CFPP - Corporate Culinary Director, Cura Hospitality
+- Travis Frv.
+RD LDN.
+Non Commercial Business Solution Specialist.
+Gordon Food Service - Kate Munson, MS, RDN,LDN Corporate Director of Menu Management, Cura Hospitality - John Cramutola, BS, CEC, CDM-CFPP Corporate Culinary Director

-This will be an experiential and interactive learning session where each of six key components will be first introduced to participants and small groups will be guided through the "how, when and why" elements in small groups; with the opportunity for volunteers to experience the resident perspective and share their insights.
+This session will begin with up to date evidence on how nutrition plays a role in the prevention and maintenance of cognitive decline, as well as an examination of diet trends that can help support brain health.
+The applied research will be followed by an experiential and interactive learning session where each of six key components will be first introduced to participants and small groups will be guided through the "how, when and why" elements in small groups; with the opportunity for volunteers to experience the resident perspective and share their insights.
 Residents with dementia and Alzheimer's have unique and specialized needs and it is important that each of our caregivers and team members who provide service to these residents understands these special needs.
 Strategies and efforts that are low cost - high impact require planning and commitment but are adaptable to some degree in every resident location.
 It is time to recognize for this population in particular, the dining environment is vital and can truly be a game-changing initiative in overall wellbeing influencing both nutritional and emotional status.

-Understand how to inspire moments of conversation that reduce anxiety experienced by Alzheimer's patients and why it is vital.
-Experience the effect of olfactory and sound stimulation and simple ways to create positive environments at your location through tabletop inclusions, colors and plate presentation.

-3. Re-imagine portions and the immeasurable value of creative finger foods in resident dignity, improving intakes, and supporting staff adequacy.

-\ Tasting samples will also be provided.
+- 1. Understand current research supporting the link between food, cognitive decline, and dementia and how science can be reflected in everyday eating choices. - 2.
+Understand how to inspire moments of conversation that reduce anxiety experienced by Alzheimer's patients and why it is vital. - 3.
+Experience the effect of olfactory and sound stimulation and simple ways to create positive environments at your location through tabletop inclusions, colors and plate presentation. - 4.
+Review ideas for successfully offering and marketing a brain inspired menu in your organization by re-imagining portions and the immeasurable value of creative finger foods in resident dignity, improving intakes, and supporting staff adequacy. - Tasting samples (if permitted) will also be provided.